chengjiashen/phraseological-complexity-across-registers/README.md

 ## Overview

-This repository contains the Python scripts and supporting documentation for Study 1 of a research project investigating phraseological complexity in argumentative and scientific writing produced by expert writers and learners of English as a foreign language (EFL).
+This repository contains the Python scripts and supporting documentation for Study 1 of the research project investigating phraseological complexity in argumentative and scientific writing produced by expert writers and learners of English as a foreign language (EFL).

-The study examines phraseological complexity from a register-sensitive perspective.
-Rather than treating phraseological complexity as a stable property of writing, it investigates whether existing measures can capture systematic differences between registers and whether EFL learners can adapt their phraseological choices to different communicative contexts.

 ## Research Focus

-The project addresses four related questions:
+The project addresses four related research questions:

 1. To what extent and in what ways can the selected measures capture patterns of phraseological complexity across registers?